zalando/restful-api-guidelines/http/Http.md

 - DELETE requests are usually applied to single resources, not on collection resources, as this would imply deleting the entire collection
-- successful DELETE request will usually generate 200, if the deleted resource is returned, or 204, if no content is returned
+- successful DELETE request will usually generate 200 (if the deleted resource is returned) or 204 (if no content is returned)
-- failed DELETE request will usually generate 404, if the resource cannot be found, or 410, if the resource does not exist
+- failed DELETE request will usually generate 404 (if the resource cannot be found) or 410 (if the resource was already deleted before)

 ### HEAD

-HEAD request are used to header information of single resources and resource collections.
+HEAD requests are used retrieve to header information of single resources and resource collections.

 - HEAD has exactly the same semantics as GET, but returns headers only, no body.